 The GFCI will only reset if it has power coming to it from the breaker panel.
 If the breaker needs to be reset, then the GFCI will not reset.

 Be sure that all the breaker switches inside your breaker panel are all in the on position.
-Look extra closely.
+Its important that you Look extra closely.
 Sometimes a tripped breaker will appear to be in the on position because the switch didn't flip all the way to the off position.

 What if my exterior outlet doesn't appear to have a GFCI and all my breaker switches are in the on position?